The Museum

 Another artefact we have is an original sign from a station that closed in 1920 and much later on, reopened - Wood Lane (formerly on the Central Line but now on the Circle / Hammersmith & City line).

 There are illuminated signals and tunnel telephones which wouldn't look out of place in an episode of 'Upstairs, Downstairs'.
-Add in maps, diagrams, station signs, clocks, train program machines and a guard's panel etc etc and there's something of interest for all ages.
+Add in maps, diagrams, station signs, clocks, train program machines, a part restored signal frame and a guard's panel etc etc and there's something of interest for all ages.